recsyspolimi/recsys-challenge-2025-synerise/README.md

   * **Category Propensity**: Predict which product categories a user is likely to purchase from.

 * **Hidden Tasks** (undisclosed until the competition ends):
-  Additional predictive tasks used to test the generalization capability of the submitted representations.
+  Additional predictive tasks were used to test the generalization capability of the submitted representations.

 Model training and evaluation are automated.
 Participants focus solely on submitting high-quality, task-agnostic user embeddings that generalize across both known and unknown tasks.